What is Alzheimer's?

 Other potential contributing factors include head injuries (especially repeated concussions), exposure to environmental toxins, and chronic stress or depression.

-Although none of these individual factors have been definitively linked to Alzheimer's disease, they may all play a role in its development over time.
+While none of these individual factors have been definitively linked to Alzheimer's disease, they may all play a role in its development over time.

 As research continues into this debilitating condition, scientists hope to identify new ways to prevent or slow its progression and improve outcomes for individuals living with it.